 - Complying with confidentiality and disclosure of proprietary information (recipes, operational secrets, etc.)

 If you decide to adopt a food truck social media policy, all employees should sign a copy of the policy and be trained in its meaning.
 The best way to do this might be to hold a mandatory staff meeting and discuss it with a question and answer session.

-A sensible food truck social media policy, effectively communicated to your food truck staff, will go a long way toward addressing the risks and preventing damage to your food truck’s brand in today’s online world.
+Every food truck can have a sensible food truck social media policy.
+When effectively communicated to your food truck staff, it will go a long way toward addressing the risks and preventing damage to your food truck’s brand in today’s online world.